BioTalent-Central/BioTalent-Website/README.md

 We learned ReactJS using a free online tutorial that can be found at the following link: https://scrimba.com/g/glearnreact

+The React repo (for more useful information) : https://github.com/facebook/react

+For how to install and use React, click on the website folder and read the documentation.

 The colour scheme used throughout the website: dark blue: #1d1e3e dark red: #641c30